agrc/gis.utah.gov/data/sgid-base-map-services-arcmap/index.md

 {: .text-left}

 - Information about [transformations between different coordinate systems]({{ "/data/googleimagery/" | prepend: site.baseurl }}).
-- It is strongly suggested that you use WMTS for the best performance.
+- It is strongly suggested that you use `WMTS` for the best performance.
 - If your software will only allow you to use `WMS`, adding a WMS connection is the same as above but substitute `Add WMS server` in step 1.
-- More information about using the [Discover Services]({{ "/data/googleimagery/" | prepend: site.baseurl }}).
+- More information about using the [Google Imgaery and Discover Services]({{ "/data/googleimagery/" | prepend: site.baseurl }}).

 ### UTM Basemaps
 {: .text-left}